O-Schilter/Clipboard-to-SMILES-Converter/README.md

 2. Unzip the file:
  - Locate the downloaded zip file and double-click on it to unzip its contents.
 3. Execute the app:
- - After unzipping, you will find the “carlos_helper.app” file.
+ - After unzipping, you will find the “Clipboard-to-SMILES-Converter.app” file.
 Double-click on it to execute the app.
 4. App not authorized popup:
  - When you try to run the app, a macOS popup might appear, indicating that the app is not authorized to run.
 5. Authorize Clipboard-to-SMILES-Converter in Security settings:
  - Open the “System Preferences” by clicking on the Apple menu in the top-left corner of the screen and selecting “System Preferences”.
  - In the System Preferences window, click on “Security & Privacy”.
  - In the Security & Privacy settings, scroll down.
- - Allow to open carlos_helper.
+ - Allow to open clipboard2smiles.app.
 6. (Optional) Change keyboard shortcut for screenshots:
  - Still, in the System Preferences window, click on “Keyboard”.
  - In the Keyboard settings, select the “Shortcuts” tab.